Our verdict

 For a shoe that scores a perfect 5 out of 5 for breathability, check out how the Saucony Triumph 20 performed in the same smoke test.

-Inspecting a backlit cross-section of the upper explains the shoe’s lackluster breathability.
+Inspecting a backlit cross-section of the upper explains the shoe’s lacklustre breathability.
 Very little light shines through the Cloudgo’s dense upper mesh, especially at the reinforced sections around the tongue and towards the rearfoot.

 Our microscope provides further explanation for the shoe’s toasty nature.
 The upper mesh is made up of tightly woven braids with minimal gaps for airflow.